 in

 pkgNix itself is never a guarantee of any software security or known bill of materials completeness.
-It however is a tools for the packager to leverage in order to construct confidence in software security and supply chain integrity.
+It, however, is a tool for the packager to leverage in order to construct confidence in software security and supply chain integrity.